geoscixyz/gpg/content/magnetics/magnetics_basic_principles.rst

 First we begin with the concept of magnetic charges or poles.
-They can't be generated in practise.
+They can't be generated in practice.
 If you cut a small magnet in half, you will have two smaller dipole magnets.
 Let :math:`Q` be a magnetic charge.
 It has units of Webers.
 The charge creates a magnetic field, :math:`B` that is given by